Flourless Chocolate Brownie Pie

 The edges around the crust start to get just a little chewy, so it’s the best of both brownie worlds.
 The top is beautiful and shiny and flaky, just like my Simple Fudgy Brownies.
 The middle is buttery smooth and oh-so-gooey.

 And it’s all contained in delicious pie crust.

+The brownie filling is easy-peasy.
 Simple ingredients: butter, sugar, chocolate, eggs.
 One saucepan and one whisk.
-Just 10 minutes of prep, 35 minutes of baking and you can have your own Ooey Gooey Gluten Free Chocolate Brownie Pie.
-Serves Four. ?
+Pour into the crust and bake.
+Just 10 minutes of prep, 35 minutes of baking and you can have your own gooey, delicious flourless chocolate brownie pie.

 - Preheat oven to 350 °F.

 - Transfer the pie crust to a 9-inch pie plate and flute the edges.
 Place the pie crust in the freezer while preparing the chocolate brownie pie filling.